A kind of franchise that's been so popular for solong that they seem to be grandfathered into the industry.

 Of all these franchises, maybe Batman better defines this trope.
 Two separate movie franchises with a total of 7 movies in the span of 20 years, not to mention numerous animated series and animated movies, and all the corresponding merchandise and toys.
 Most of them were met with success.

-Especially Donald Duck, who for several decades have been more popular than Mickey Mouse in Europe and Latin America.
+Especially Donald Duck, who for several decades has been more popular than Mickey Mouse in Europe and Latin America.

 Astérix: Also an internationally popular European comic, but mostly in Europe, Latin America and the francophone world.
 It has been adapted into numerous animated movies, live-action movies, and video games, and even has its own theme park!

 Star Wars practically wrote the book on cash-cow franchises.
 The original trilogy (1977-1983) started it, and a bunch of licensed books created a Star Wars Expanded Universe big enough to support all kinds of wacky fan theories.
 As of 2007, the films alone are worth roughly four billion dollars.
 The Walt Disney Company bought Lucasfilm almost entirely to get its hands on the Star Wars license.

 The Pink Panther series yielded nine films over 30 years in its original run and the 2006 Steve Martin-led reboot yielded one sequel.
 Adding in the theatrical animated shorts based off the original films' title sequences (two different series: one for the Panther, one for Inspector Clouseau), the three made-for-TV series and four specials the Panther had after that, the Panther's ongoing appearances as a corporate mascot (Owens-Corning and more recently Sweet 'N Low), and miscellaneous merchandise, that's a lot of green for something pink.